 The Adjutant General”

-Steve was not on the detail very long because he was considered too sick to work and sent to Bilibid.
-When he had recovered, he was given a physical and determined healthy enough to be sent to another occupied country.
+The Bachrach Garage Detail had been part of the Calacoon Detail but since they were repairing vehicles, the detail continued its work after the scrap metal collection was completed.
+It appears the POWs lived in the garage building itself.
+Steve was not on the detail very long when he became ill.
+Because he was considered too sick to work, he was sent to Bilibid.
+When he recovered, he was given a physical and determined healthy enough to be sent to another occupied country.

 In late September 1942, a POW transfer list was posted at the camp.
 800 POWs gathered at 2:00 A.M. on October 6 and were given rice coffee, lugow rice, and a big rice ball.
 After eating and packing their kits, the POWs marched out of the camp at 2:30 A.M. and received two buns as they marched through the gate to the barrio of Cabanatuan which they reached at 6:00 A.M.
 There, 50 men were boarded onto each of the small wooden boxcars waiting for them at about 9:00 A.M.
 The trip to Manila lasted until 4:00 P.M. and because of the heat in the cars, many POWs passed out.

 Before boarding the Tottori Maru on October 7, the prisoners were divided into two groups.
-One group was placed in the holds while the other group remained on deck.
-The conditions on the ship, for those in the holds, were indescribable, and those POWs those on deck were better off.
-The situation the POWs were in was made worse by the fact that for the first two weeks of the voyage the prisoners were not fed, which resulted in many of the POWs dying during the trip.
+One group was placed in the forward hold and a larger group was put in the aft hold which appears to have been the hold Steve was in.
+Other POWs remained on deck.
+The conditions on the ship, for those in the holds, were indescribable, and those POWs on deck were better off.
+The situation the POWs were in was made worse by the fact that for the first two weeks of the voyage, the prisoners were not fed, which resulted in many of the POWs dying during the trip.

-The ship was at sea when two torpedoes fired at by an American submarine missed the ship.
-The ship fired a couple of shots where it thought the sub was, but these also missed.
-A while later, the ship passed a mine that had been laid by the submarine.
+Two days after the ship was at sea, according to the POWs on the deck, two torpedoes were fired at it by an American submarine but the captain maneuvered the ship and they missed.
+The ship’s deck guns fired a couple of shots where it thought the sub was, but these also missed.
+A little while later, the ship passed a mine that had been laid by the submarine.
 The POWs were fed bags of buns biscuits, with some candy, and received water daily.

 On October 14, foodstuffs were loaded onto the ship, and each POW got two candy bags of hardtack and one meal of rice and soup each day.
 The ship sailed on October 16 at 7:30 A.M. but turned around at 3:30 P.M. arriving back at Takao at 10:30 P.M.
 It was believed the ship had turned around because American submarines were in the area.